jeceljr/SoftCoreCompare/README.md

 client.

-Translating a design to NAND gates is a good way to get an idea of the complexity of that design relative to others
+Translating a design to NAND gates is a good way to get an idea of the complexity of that design relative to others.

 ## ASIC